Iran's Khamenei calls for Syrian elections to solve crisis

 The Vienna talks were attended by 17 countries including the United States, which has called for Assad to leave power as part of a political transition process.
 He has refused to do so.

-But Khamenei, who tolerated talks with the United States to reach a deal on Iran's disputed nuclear programme in July, has ruled out negotiating with Washington on any other issue.
+But Khamenei, who tolerated talks with the United States to reach a deal on Iran's disputed nuclear program in July, has ruled out negotiating with Washington on any other issue.

 "The Americans are trying to impose their own interests, not resolve issues, 60 or 70 percent through negotiations and the rest through illegal actions.
 So what is the meaning of negotiating with them?" the conservative hardline leader said.